callmeyaz/mutation-tracker/README.md

-# mutation-tracker 1.0.36
+# Mutation Tracker 1

 Mutation-Tracker is a new library to associate metadata to properties within JSON objects within the object tree.

-# What problem does mutation-tracker solve?
+# Why Mutation Tracker?

 By associating metadata to properties of JSON objects we can: